biobankinguk/biobankinguk/src/Directory/Directory/ClientApp/README.md

 The build is minified and the filenames include the hashes.<br />
 Your app is ready to be deployed!

+The ASP.NET Core app **does not** run this command.
+It **must** be run as part of the build process **before** `dotnet publish`.

+This will ensure the production build files are present, at which point `dotnet publish` will include them in the production build of the ASP.NET Core app.

+This process should occur in CI as per `.azure/pipelines/directory.yml`.

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.